Jerome Thomas

-He began his career with Arsenal, but never broke into the first team despite winning two FA Youth Cup titles with the youth team and being capped up to England under-21 level.
-He had two loan spells with Queens Park Rangers, before he was sold on to Charlton Athletic for £100,000 in February 2004.
-He played 70 Premier League games for the club, before Charlton were relegated at the end of the 2006–07 campaign.
-He was sold on to Portsmouth in August 2008, but only played three first team games for the club.
-He signed with West Bromwich Albion in August 2009, and helped the club win promotion out of the Championship at the end of the 2009–10 season.
-Having lost his first team place for the 2012–13 season, he spent six weeks on loan at Leeds United, before he joined Crystal Palace on a free transfer in July 2013.
-He played just ten Premier League games over the course of two seasons, before he joined Rotherham United in February 2016, following a six-month period spent as a free agent.
-He signed with Port Vale in July 2016, and spent one season with the club.
+He began his career with Arsenal but never broke into the first-team despite winning two FA Youth Cup titles with the youth team and being capped up to England under-21 level.
+He had two loan spells with Queens Park Rangers before he was sold on to Charlton Athletic for £100,000 in February 2004.
+He played 70 Premier League games for the club before Charlton were relegated at the end of the 2006–07 campaign.
+He was sold on to Portsmouth in August 2008 but only played three first-team games for the club.
+He signed with West Bromwich Albion in August 2009 and helped the club win promotion out of the Championship at the end of the 2009–10 season.
+Having lost his first-team place for the 2012–13 season, he spent six weeks on loan at Leeds United before he joined Crystal Palace on a free transfer in July 2013.
+He played just ten Premier League games throughout two seasons before he joined Rotherham United in February 2016, following six months spent as a free agent.
+He signed with Port Vale in July 2016 and spent one season with the club.

 Club career

 Arsenal

 Thomas played schoolboy football for Luton Town, before joining Arsenal.
 He helped the Arsenal youth team to win the FA Youth Cup twice.
 These victories came in 2000 against Coventry City and in 2001, where he scored a goal in the final over Blackburn Rovers.

 He was loaned out to Second Division side Queens Park Rangers in the 2001–02 and 2002–03 seasons.
 He made his debut in the English Football League on 30 March 2002, in a 3–2 win over Tranmere Rovers at Prenton Park.
 He scored his first professional goal on 6 April, the only goal of the game against Swindon Town at the County Ground in a 1–0 win for QPR.
 During his second loan spell in October 2002, he scored long-distance goals away at Cheltenham Town and against Oldham Athletic at Loftus Road.
-However, he found it difficult to break into the first team at Highbury with Freddie Ljungberg and Robert Pires at the peak of their powers, and Thomas made just three appearances in the 2003–04 season – all in the League Cup.
-After Arsène Wenger signed José Antonio Reyes in January 2004, Thomas turned down a new one-year contract with the "Gunners" and decided it was best to look for first team football elsewhere.
+However, he found it difficult to break into the first-team at Highbury with Freddie Ljungberg and Robert Pires at the peak of their powers, and Thomas made just three appearances in the 2003–04 season – all in the League Cup.
+After Arsène Wenger signed José Antonio Reyes in January 2004, Thomas turned down a new one-year contract with the "Gunners" and decided it was best to look for first-team football elsewhere.